BYUHPC/sci-comp-course/readings/jthread.md

 [`std::jthread`](https://en.cppreference.com/w/cpp/thread/jthread)s are C++ 20's flagship mechanism for [threading](threading.md).
 Unlike [OpenMP](openmp.md), adding them to a program means that the program is squarely parallel and must be compiled as such.

+> [!NOTE]
+> You have previously benefitted from having multiple threads because OpenMP programatically compiled your code to spawn threads and coordinate the aggregration of results.
+>
+> In this section, we'll be stepping a level deeper in the complexities to manually implement threading.
+>
+> This will require manual coordination of thread executation which does expose more manual control in situations where:
+> 1. OpenMP is not available or
+> 2. more fine-tuned approaches are necessary

 ## Compiling with C++ Threads